evolvewithevan/gitcord-template/README.md

 Pull Requests are welcome and encouraged!
 If you have ideas to improve the template structure or want to contribute examples, feel free to open a PR or issue.

+## Project

+For development progress, see the [GitCord Project board](https://github.com/evolvewithevan/gitcord/projects/4).